15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: Degree 10 model of a 15-nodal quartic surface

 \section{Degree 10 model of a 15-nodal quartic surface}

-\textbf{7.1} Let us identify a 15-nodal quartic surface $X$ with the focal surface $\Foc(S)$ of a quintic del Pezzo congruence of lines $S$.
-We denote by $Y$ its smooth model.
-In the previous section we introduced a $\tau_{\Rey}$-equivariant isomorphism from a nonsingular model of $X_H$ to a surface of degree 10 in $\bbP^6$.
-In this section we consider a similar, but $\sigma$-equivariant, map.
+\textbf{7.1} We continue to identify a 15-nodal quartic surface $X_{15}$ with the focal surface $\Foc(S)$ of a quintic del Pezzo congruence of lines $S$.
+We have two linear systems $|\tilde{B}|$ given by equation \eqref{tildeB} and given by equation \eqref{deg10map1}.
+The former linear system is $\sigma$-invariant and ample.
+It maps the minimal resolution $Y$ of $X_{15}$ onto a nonsingular K3 surface of degree 10 in $\bbP^6$.
+The latter is $\tau_{\rey}$-invariant and maps $Y$ onto a $10$-nodal degree $10$ surface in $\bbP^6$.
+In this section we will only consider the nonsingular degree 10 model $Y_{10}$ of $Y$ obtained in this way.

-Recall from the previous section that $Y$ contains a curve $\tilde{B}$, the curve of fixed points of the involution $\sigma$ with quotient $S$.
-A straightforward computation shows that